Company logo | Codica

 • Customers give up free products eagerly.
 In fact, customers tend to value those things that cost them a heavy price.

-In case users are not interested in switching to paid packages, the freemium model can kill your revenue.
+• In case users are not interested in switching to paid packages, this SaaS pricing example can kill your revenue.

 See the available packages within the MailChimp B2B SaaS pricing model below: